maxhoffmann/old-maximilianhoffmann.com/article/javascript-networks/_javascript-networks.md

 <a href="/images/captcha.png" class="image-inline"><img src="/images/captcha.png" title="captcha that can not be solved"></a>

 Back to topic: The bottom line is that everything that breaks on these socials networks does not require JavaScript.
 Using links with `href` pointing to a valid <abbr>URL</abbr> will enable users to browse your website.
 Using `form` elements and a server will allow users to post content.
 Using pagination users may browse a stream of content.
-Building a web applications doesn’t always mean building a JavaScript applications.
+Building web applications doesn’t always mean building JavaScript applications.
 I want to end this post with a tweet by Mat Marquis.

 > "Webapp (n.): Website where the developers responsible wanted to require JavaScript."<br>
 > — [@wilto](https://twitter.com/wilto/statuses/372080088898367488)